You are here

 - If granted, the exception shall be effective until December 31, 2018, and may be reauthorized thereafter by the City Manager upon request.

-All current landlords are required to submit the Annual Safety Certification for Rental License Application and revised Application for Residential Rental License to:
+All current landlords are required to submit the Annual Safety Certification for Rental License Application and apply for a Residential Rental Business License at:

 City of Rehoboth Beach